acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 However, we have solid results and insights:
  * `gpt-3.5-turbo-instruct` is by far the best model: though there are avoidable errors, the text completion model is often capable of playing end-to-end legal games, even with black pieces or when the game starts with strange openings or against a random chess engine.
 Games can be long with dozens of moves (and up to 174 moves!).
 We can envision non-AI, defensive strategies to fix basic errors (like automated promotion or avoiding completing with `1-0`) that still occur in 16% of the games and 0.3% of the total moves played.
 In general, it is hardly conceivable to reach 100% accuracy and to avoid malicious strategies to make the model play illegal moves.
 As chess is not a sensitive and critical domain, it is perhaps acceptable to have some errors.
  * The estimate is that `gpt-3.5-turbo-instruct` operates around 1700 Elo (+/- 50).
 It is quite consistent with what has been reported in the informal X/Twitter space.
 1700 Elo is a good level, but it is far from a master level.
 In [Lichess](https://lichess.org/), it is in the top 30% of players for Blitz.
- * modifying the prompt with other PGN headers does not alter performance `gpt-3.5-turbo-instruct` and ability to play legal moves -- there is no magic prompt or PGN headers, but the idea of putting "in-context" PGN headers is a general good approach.
+ * Modifying the prompt with other PGN headers does not alter performance `gpt-3.5-turbo-instruct` and ability to play legal moves -- there is no magic prompt or PGN headers, but the idea of putting "in-context" PGN headers is a general good approach.
  * Increasing temperature slightly decreases the performance of `gpt-3.5-turbo-instruct`.
  * `davinci-003`, another completion model, is not able to play an entire game because of illegal moves quickly generated, against basic Stockfish engine or random chess engine.
 It is not a big surprise and seems on par with what has been reported: a weak baseline.
-  * more surprisingly `ChatGPT-4` is much more brittle, with a lot of illegal moves (around 30% of the games) and a low Elo rating (around 1300).
+  * More surprisingly `ChatGPT-4` is much more brittle, with a lot of illegal moves (around 30% of the games) and a low Elo rating (around 1300).
 The illegal moves are not easy to fix, and seem related to inability to master chess rules.
 Hence, `ChatGPT-4`, despite being more recent, is a weaker model than `gpt-3.5-turbo-instruct` for playing chess.
 I discussed several possible explanations: prompt, temperature, training set, etc. But I suspect the chat fine-tuning to be the main reason.
   `ChatGPT-3.5-turbo` has been tested, too, but it is not able to play an entire game with a lot of illegal moves.

 I hope this blog post will help to debunk some overclaims and to clarify the situation.
 There are several feelings when looking at the results:
  * on the one hand, it is impressive that GPTs are capable of playing chess at 1700 Elo, even if it is not perfect.
 I know many people not capable of playing chess at this level.
 Also, `gpt-3.5-turbo-instruct` shows that end-to-end, long games can be played.
 It is, I think, quite new and remarkable!
- * it is mind-blowing to me that a text completion model can play chess at this level, without knowing the rules in the first place.
+ * It is mind-blowing to me that a text completion model can play chess at this level, without knowing the rules in the first place.
- * on the other hand, lots of legal moves are still played.
+ * On the other hand, lots of legal moves are still played.
 I don't know what the good attitude is when mistakes are generated: Should we fix them?
 If we fix, is it still assessing GPT?
 Should we let them as they are?
 Should we consider the game as lost?
 Should we ask GPT to play another move?
- * robustness matters in many domains and contexts: perhaps it is not a big deal in chess, but I don't like that readers of this blog post could think that GPTs are robust and can be used in, let say, critical domains for whatever definition of critical.
+ * Robustness matters in many domains and contexts: perhaps it is not a big deal in chess, but I don't like that readers of this blog post could think that GPTs are robust and can be used in, let say, critical domains for whatever definition of critical.
  * GPT-like technologies will certainly not revolutionize the chess game (Stockfish and the incredible, specialized, open effort of the chess community are here to stay).
 What is the point of further exploring this direction?
 Personally, I'm considering chess as an interesting benchmark for future AI technologies (including GPTs).
 It's interesting to have a look at the progress so far, from GPT-2 to this new `gpt-3.5-turbo-instruct` model.
 Furthermore, the limitations and potentials of this technology can certainly transfer to other problems and tasks.

 I also hope the presented methodology and the modelling of variability of possible experiments will be useful for future work.
 Exploring the whole variability space can strengthen the results and conclusions, and I will be interested to hear about other possible experiments to perform in the future.
 What is sure is that we, collectively, need to share more data and experiments to have a better understanding of the situation.
-I will release data and source code in the following days.
+I ~~will~~ release data and source code ~~in the following days:~~ https://github.com/acherm/gptchess